ardagnir/vizardry/README.md

 - It also needs curl, as well as commandline programs that come with most \*nix systems.

-+ [atool](http://freecode.com/projects/atool) is required for upgrading sripts from vim.org.
++ [atool](http://freecode.com/projects/atool) is required for upgrading scripts from vim.org.

 - You will probably have issues if you use a Windows OS.